-Presenter and poster presentation certificates will be sent on request - if you require these, please email Anne-Laure Marteaux (anne-laure.marteaux@eiasm.be) with your request - if you require these, please email Anne-Laure Marteaux (anne-laure.marteaux@eiasm.be) with your request.
+Presenter and poster presentation certificates will be sent on request - if you require these, please email Anne-Laure Marteaux (anne-laure.marteaux@eiasm.be) with your request.
+Reviewer, track chair and session chair certificates will be sent on request - if you require these, please email Anne-Laure Marteaux (anne-laure.marteaux@eiasm.be) with your request.